 Move your hand towards the Porsche’s display and a row of buttons rise up from the bottom of the screen so, for example, you can select a destination in the sat-nav or quickly check out local points of interest.
 Punch in where you’re going and the sat-nav narrows down options in real time and calculates your route as quick as a flash.

 Navigating in and out of menus is easy because you get a strip of ‘home’ buttons down the left-hand side of the display so you can easily jump between settings for the air-con, stereo, navigation and driving modes.

-It’s so easy to use it makes the silly joystick in the Lexus LC500’s infotainment system seem more like a test of hand-eye coordination (and patience) and, unlike in the Japanese car, you can hook up both Apple and Android phones to the Porsche’s infotainment screen.
+It’s so easy to use it makes the Lexus LC500’s infotainment system seem more like a test of hand-eye coordination (and patience) and, unlike in the Japanese car, you can hook up both Apple and Android phones to the Porsche’s infotainment screen.

 To the regular functions you might expect of an infotainment system, the 911 adds features that will be of specific interest if you’re buying a Porsche.
 For example, there’s the Porsche Precision app, which can wire your smartphone to the car’s sensors.
 Once hooked up, it can record lap times, G readings and calculate the percentage of time you have spent driving on the limit.

 If you’re more about music than lap times, you can upgrade the modest standard Porsche stereo for 570W Bose surround-sound system with 12-speakers or go one step further with a Burmester unit that has the same number of speakers but bumps up the watts to a healthy 855.